-We have audited the financial statements of PGS ASA (the Company) which comprise the financial statements of the Company and the consolidated financial statements of the Company and its subsidiaries (the Group).
+We have audited the financial statements of PGS ASA (the Company) which comprise the financial statements of the Company and its subsidiaries (the Group).
 The financial statements of the Company comprise of the statement of financial position as at 31 December 2023 and statement of profit and loss and statement of cash flows for the year then ended and notes to the financial statements, including a summary of significant accounting policies.
-The consolidated financial statement of profit and loss, statement of financial position as at 31 December 2023, statement of profit and loss, statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended and notes to the financial accounting policy information.
+The consolidated financial statements of the Group comprise of the statement of financial position as at 31 December 2023, statement of profit and loss, statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended and notes to the financial statements, including material accounting policy information.